vsegers/python-ubuntu-tts/README.md

 # python-ubuntu-tts
-a small python gui that uses the linus festival tts engine to read text
+a small python gui that uses the linux festival tts engine to read text